fedora-infra/statusfpo/content/ongoing/2024-02-07-server-updates.md

 21:20 - Unfortunately some updates got applied early to the koji builders, so builds may be affected and it looks like the outage is starting early.
 Sorry for the trouble.

+02:00 - all services should be back to normal with the exception of koji (the fedora buildsystem).
+We are working to bring it back online.